gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 The screenshot is taken from a lengthy video about Gatsby v3 at [GatsbyConf](https://gatsbyconf.com/).
 You can view the video showcasing this feature on YouTube there.

-(when a new page is added and/or when something that was used to generate HTML files changed since last build)

 ### How does it work?

-Gatsby tracks "inputs" used to generate HTML file and when those change since last build, HTML file is marked to be regenerated (if they don't change we can reuse HTML files generated in previous build).
+Gatsby tracks "inputs" when generating HTML files.
+When those inputs change since the last build, the HTML files are marked to be regenerated (if they don't change we can reuse HTML files generated in previous build).
 In particular we track:

-- which page template page is using
+- which page template the page is using
 - result of page query
 - results of static queries used by a page template
-- frontend source code (shared and also browser (`gatsby-browser`) / SSR (`gatsby-ssr`) specifically)
+- frontend source code (shared and also browser `gatsby-browser` / SSR `gatsby-ssr` specifically)

 ### Gotchas

-As we mentioned, Gatsby tracks "inputs" used to generate HTML file.
-However, `gatsby-ssr` file allows some arbitrary code execution.
+As we mentioned, Gatsby tracks "inputs" used to generate HTML files.
+However, the `gatsby-ssr` file allows some arbitrary code execution.
 This includes for example `fs` reads.
 While Gatsby could also track files that are read, the custom code that does those reads might have some special logic that Gatsby is not aware of.
-If Gatsby discovers that those are used, it will disable Incremental Builds mode to stay on the safe side (there will be warnings mentioning "unsafe builtin method").
+If Gatsby discovers that those are used, it will disable "Incremental Builds"-mode to stay on the safe side (there will be warnings mentioning "unsafe builtin method").

 If your `gatsby-ssr` (either site itself or plugin) make use of FS reads, head over to [migrating from v2 to v3 guide](/docs/reference/release-notes/migrating-from-v2-to-v3/#using-fs-in-SSR) and check how to migrate.